Berlin Packaging: Acquisitions and growth

 In October 2020, Berlin Packaging announced the acquisition of Vinkova B.V., a Netherlands-based glass packaging supplier with expertise in food and beverage verticals.
 This strategic transaction, which marked Berlin’s eighth acquisition in Europe since 2016, strengthens the company’s glass offering in northern Europe.
 That same year in November, Berlin Packaging announced the acquisition of Consolidated Bottle Corporation, a packaging supplier in Canada.
-The transaction significantly expanded Berlin Packaging’s footprint in Canada.
+The transaction expanded Berlin Packaging’s footprint in Canada.
 In December 2020, Berlin Packaging announced the purchase of Repli and Penta Packaging, two companies in plastic packaging.
-Repli, based in Barcelona, Spain, and Penta Packaging, based in Bergamo, Italy, significantly expanded Berlin Packaging's product portfolio to several key end markets, including industrial, specialty chemicals, food and beverage, food care. household, cosmetic and pharmaceutical.
+Repli, based in Barcelona, Spain, and Penta Packaging, based in Bergamo, Italy, expanded Berlin Packaging's product portfolio to several key end markets, including industrial, specialty chemicals, food and beverage, food care. household, cosmetic and pharmaceutical.
 In December 2020, Berlin Packaging also announced the acquisition of Newpack, a glass packaging company based in Savona, Italy.
 Newpack was Berlin Packaging's tenth European acquisition since 2016.

 In February 2021, Berlin Packaging announced the acquisitions of Sodis-Uhart and Audoubert, two historic companies operating in the glass and metal packaging markets in the South of France.
 In March 2021, Berlin Packaging announced the acquisition of Roma International, a historical company based in England, which provided better geographic coverage in the Cosmetics and Personal Care segment.
 By joining Berlin Packaging, Roma International further expanded Berlin's capacity to cover the cosmetics and personal care market in Northern Europe in addition to the Group's global presence.
 In March 2021, Berlin Packaging also announced the acquisition of Glass Line, a Savona, Italy based supplier of glass and metal packaging specializing in the food and beverage end-markets.
 In April 2021, Berlin Packaging announced the acquisition of Raepak.
 The addition of Raepak strengthened Berlin's operations in the cosmetics and personal care markets in the United Kingdom.
 In June 2021, Berlin Packaging announced the acquisition of Elias Valavanis S.A. to the Berlin Packaging Family, the company's 15th acquisition in Europe.
 The addition of Elias Valavanis expanded Berlin's global footprint to include the Balkans and strengthened existing business in the Mediterranean.
 In June 2021, Berlin Packaging also announced the acquisition of Cannasupplies.
 This acquisition added significant expertise in the Canadian cannabis end-market and allows Berlin to better serve customers by expanding cannabis packaging product offering.